 However, the work doesn’t have to end there if you want the best results.
 There are, in fact, ways to improve soundproof walls.
 The easiest way to do that is to install some additional sound-absorbing products.
 That way you can improve the quality of the sound within the room, but also eliminate all the resulting echo.

 Nowadays, sound-absorbing products are cheap, numerous and easy to obtain.
 You can find a useful selection in this list of sound-absorbing materials and products.
-These products range from:
+These products include:

 If you choose to stick to drywall, you can still add a practical and visually pleasing finishing touch.
 You can choose between thick acoustic wallpaper or a few layers of sound-dampening paint.

 6. Insulate the Floor and Lay Some Mats

 If there are any rooms located below your drum practice room, chances are they will be severely affected by noise.
 As already mentioned, playing the drums creates a significant amount of impact noise, apart from the airborne noise.